 What languages does HCC offer for credit?

-A variety of language classes are offered each semester, including American Sign Language, French, German, Hebrew, Hindi, Italian, Japanese, Korean, Mandarin Chinese, Persian, Russian, and Turkish.
+A variety of language classes are offered each semester, including American Sign Language, Arabic, French, German, Italian, Japanese, Korean, Mandarin Chinese, Persian, Russian, and Turkish.
 Check the current credit class schedule for offerings.
-In addition, students may pursue a degree program in Arabic, German, or Spanish.
+HCC students can pursue a degree in the World Languages and Cultures Program with a concentration in one or more of our languages.

 Why should I take a language course or major in a language?